anosikeosifo/anosikeosifo.github.io/_posts/2017-03-19-exploring-es6-promises-1.markdown

 ## Advantages of Promises over Callbacks
 #### No Inversion of Control
-With Promises, there is no inversion of control. i.e Promise-based functions return results like synchronous code; h†ey don't directly continue and control execution, thus giving the caller more control.
+With Promises, there is no inversion of control. i.e Promise-based functions return results like synchronous code; they don't directly continue and control execution, thus giving the caller more control.

 #### Escaping the callback-hell
-With Promises, chaining of async code is possible, as conpared to nesting when using callbacks.
+With Promises, chaining of async code is possible, as compared to nesting when using callbacks.
 When the return value of the async code is a thenable*(TODO::Bolden), the then() function can then be used to chain more async code, for example:

 {% highlight text %}
 asyncFunc()